SeqWare/seqware/seqware-distribution/docs/site-prototype/content/docs/3-getting-started/developer-tutorial.md

 WORKFLOW COMPLETED SUCCESSFULLY!
 </pre>

-## Packaging and Installing the MyHelloWorld Workflow Bundle Locally
+## Packaging and Installing the MyHelloWorld Locally

 Assuming the workflow above worked fine the next step is to install it locally, this means it will be inserted into the MetaDB via the locally running web